-• Enter the number of days during 14-day look-back period (or since admission, if less than 14 days ago) in which a physician changed the resident's orders.
+- Enter the number of days during 14-day look-back period (or since admission, if less than 14 days ago) in which a physician changed the resident's orders. - If the State does not require the completion of this item, use the standard "no information" code (a dash, "-").

-- Includes orders written by medical doctors, doctors of osteopathy, podiatrists, dentists, and physician assistants, nurse practitioners, or clinical nurse specialists working in collaboration with the physician as allowable by state law. - Includes written, telephone, fax, or consultation orders for new or altered treatment.
+- Includes orders written by medical doctors, doctors of osteopathy, podiatrists, dentists, and physician assistants, nurse practitioners, clinical nurse specialists, qualified dietitians, clinically qualified nutrition professionals or qualified therapists, working in collaboration with the physician as allowable by state law. - Includes written, telephone, fax, or consultation orders for new or altered treatment.
 Does not include standard admission orders, return admission orders, renewal orders, or clarifying orders without changes.
-Orders written on the day of admission as a result for an unexpected change/deterioration in condition or injury are considered as new or altered treatment orders and should be counted as a day with order changes. - The prohibition against counting standard admission or readmission orders applies regardless of whether or not the orders are given at one time or are received at different times on the date of admission or readmission. - Do not count orders prior to the date of admission or re-entry. - A sliding scale dosage schedule that is written to cover different dosages depending on lab values, does not count as an order change simply because a different dose is administered based on the sliding scale guidelines.
+Orders written on the day of admission as a result for an unexpected change/deterioration in condition or injury are considered as new or altered treatment orders and should be counted as a day with order changes. - The prohibition against counting standard admission or readmission orders applies regardless of whether or not the orders are given at one time or are received at different times on the date of admission or readmission.